[Satellite Communications] AWS Ground Station [Learn the basics!]

 Here's a summary of AWS Ground Station:

-As of April 2019, there are two ground stations available (in Ohio and Oregon in the western United States).
+• As of April 2019, there are two ground stations available (Ohio and Oregon in the western US).

-I wanted to try out data analysis and S3 data storage with AWS Ground Station, but
+I wanted to try using AWS Ground Station for data analysis and S3 data storage, but

-sparked my interest in learning more about and investigating other services.
+piqued my interest in learning about and researching other services as well.

-so once more information is released, I would like to try out the service itself.
+Once more information is released, I'd like to try out the service itself.

 Well, thank you for reading this far